Costco: Employee rights

 In February 2021, Costco announced that it would be raising the starting rate for its hourly store workers in the United States to $16 an hour.
-Costco has been actively raising their minimum wage starting with $14 during 2018, and into $15 during 2019.
+Costco has been actively raising its minimum wage, starting with $14 in 2018 to $15 in 2019.
 They further add that 20% of their hourly employees will be subject to the minimum wage change.

+A location in Norfolk, Virginia, unionized with the Teamsters in 2023.
+The vote in Norfolk was the first successful Costco union drive in over twenty years.
+In January 2025, the Teamsters union representing over 18,000 Costco employees voted to strike, demanding "fair wages and benefits."